ortalagiv/Learn-to-Rapidly-Optimize-Hybrid-Precoding/README.md

 Python repository for the paper:

-O. Agiv, N.Shlezinger, "Learn to Rapidly and Robustly Optimize Hybrid Precoding," submitted to the  IEEE Transactions on Communications.
+O. Lavi, N.Shlezinger, "Learn to Rapidly and Robustly Optimize Hybrid Precoding," submitted to the  IEEE Transactions on Communications.

 Please cite our paper if the code is used for publishing research.